 According to Art.
 61(2) of the Construction Law, the owner or manager of a building facility is obliged to ensure, exercising due care, the safe use of the facility in the event of external factors affecting the facility, related to human activity or force of nature, such as: atmospheric discharges, seismic shocks, strong winds, intense atmospheric precipitation, landslides, ice phenomena on rivers and the sea as well as lakes and reservoirs, fires or floods, as a result of which damage is done to the building object or an immediate threat of such damage, which may cause a threat to human life or health, the safety of property or the environment.

 Since the obligation to clear snow from roofs rests with the owners or managers of the facilities, it is their responsibility to ensure the safety of the structure.
 They should therefore know the value of the load for which the building has been designed and systematically compare it with the load occurring on the roof.
-In practice, however, this can prove extremely difficult to do, as one mof snow – depending on the conditions – takes on a different density and therefore weight.
+In practice, however, this can prove extremely difficult to do, as one m3 of snow – depending on the conditions – takes on a different density and therefore weight.
 It can be fluffy, lagging or wet.

 One way to avoid the problem of snow accumulation is to adopt higher loads at the design stage than those based on the standard for the region.
 Systematic snow removal from the roof can also be an effective solution, especially during periods of heavy rainfall.
 When is snow removal from roofs necessary?